Jakubeeee/webapp-template/README.md

 2) core - module containing application configuration from which the executable jar is built
 3) common - module containing general services and utils used by other modules
 4) security - module containing elements related to application security
-5) frontend - module that contains vue components and prepares them for spring boot
+5) frontend - module that contains vue components and prepares them to be served by spring